 Another important rating is maximum applied voltage.
 Voltages above this value may cause an arc between the resistor terminals!
 At high voltages, RP can also become significant, allowing current to leak around the internal resistance.
 High-voltage resistors must be kept clean.
 Fingerprints, oil, dirt, and dust all create unwanted current paths, lowering RP and increasing leakage or even arcing.
 This is why resistors for use in high-voltage circuits are long and thin with their terminals far apart — to minimize leakage and maximize the ability to withstand high voltage.
 NV

-To learn more about resistors, definitions are available from the Resistor Term Glossary at http://prpinc.com/customer-aids/glossary-of-industry-terms Download the article on choosing resistors “Ask the Applications Engineer #24” from Analog Devices’ website at www.analog.com/library/analogDialogue/archives/31-1/Ask_Engineer.html.
+To learn more about resistors, there's a website with a resistor dictionary, terms, and definitions here.
+Download the article on choosing resistors “Ask the Applications Engineer #24” from Analog Devices’ website at www.analog.com/library/analogDialogue/archives/31-1/Ask_Engineer.html.
 Serious designers will want to find a copy of The Resistor Handbook by Kaiser (CJ Publishing, 2851 W. 127th St., Olathe, KS 66061) which is a good reference.

 H. Ward Silver is an engineer, writer, and teacher with well over 30 years of practical experience in medical electronics, instrumentation design, and broadcasting.
 He is the author of Two-Way Radios and Scanners for Dummies and Ham Radio for Dummies by Wiley Press and numerous articles for QST magazine.
 Ward’s ham radio call sign is NØAX.